Affiliate links on Android Authority may earn us a commission. Learn more.

-While this information is helpful, eBay makes it hard to find an actual phone number or email address to reach them.
-Like most companies nowadays, customers are directed to help pages first instead of real people.
-However, if you scroll to the bottom of the page and click Contact us and dig through the help section far enough, you will eventually reach options to email, chat, or call eBay or have them call you back.
+Unfortunately, eBay makes it hard to find an actual phone number or email address.
+Customers are directed to help pages first instead of real people.
+However, if you scroll to the bottom of the page, click Contact Us, and dig through the help section far enough, you’ll eventually reach options to email, chat, or call eBay, or have them call you back.

-eBay will provide an estimated wait time for your convenience.
-The method of contact options will vary depending on your issue, so it’s best to click through to your specific problem to get the appropriate response.
+eBay provides an estimated wait time for your convenience.
+The method of contact will change depending on your issue, so it’s best to click through to your specific problem to get the appropriate response.

 How to contact eBay on social media

 Another way of getting a quick response from eBay is via social media.
-They have an online presence on Twitter and Facebook to respond to customers.
-To contact eBay help via Twitter, ask questions using the @askebay handle in a tweet or send them a direct message by tapping on the mail icon from their account.
-Twitter support hours are open from 6 AM to 6 PM PT every day.
+To contact eBay help via X (formerly Twitter), ask questions using the @askebay handle in a tweet, or send them a direct message by tapping the mail icon from their account. @askebay support hours run from 6 AM to 6 PM Pacific time all week.

-You can find complaints and questions available on the company’s Facebook page (@ebay).
-You can post on eBay’s wall or contact them through Messenger.
-Facebook support typically replies to messages within the hour.
+You can also submit questions or complaints via company’s Facebook page.
+You can post on eBay’s wall, or else contact them through Messenger.
+Facebook-based support typically replies to messages within the hour.

 How to contact eBay in case of fraud

-Seller fraud is when a seller attempts to misrepresent themselves or the products they are selling.
-Thankfully, eBay has zero-tolerance for fraud on its site and asks all members to report suspicious listings when they see them.
+Seller fraud is when a seller attempts to misrepresent themselves or the products they sell.
+Thankfully, eBay has zero tolerance for fraud on its site and asks all members to report suspicious listings when they see them.

-If you think you are dealing with a fraudulent seller, report it to eBay as soon as possible.
-To do so, navigate to Customer Service–>Buying–>Report an issue with a seller–>Take action.
+If you think you’re dealing with a fraudulent seller, report it to eBay as soon as possible.
+To do so, navigate to Customer Service > Buying > Report an issue with a seller > Take action.